Kidnapping of Freddy Heineken: Kidnapping

 After the release of the hostages on 30 November, Van Hout and Holleeder managed to escape.
 They both fled to Paris.
 However, the two men were arrested by the French police on 29 February 1984.
-They fought extradition to the Netherlands and were at first placed under house arrest in a hotel on 6 December 1985, before being transferred on 13 February 1986 first to Guadeloupe, then to Saint Barthélemy, then to the French part of Saint Martin, then to Île Tintamarre, then again to Guadeloupe.
+They resisted extradition to the Netherlands and were at first placed under house arrest in a hotel on 6 December 1985, before being transferred on 13 February 1986 first to Guadeloupe, then to Saint Barthélemy, then to the French part of Saint Martin, then to Île Tintamarre, then again to Guadeloupe.
 Finally, they were taken back to Europe, where they were at first held in a hotel in Évry before being brought to a French prison.
 They were finally extradited to the Netherlands on 31 October 1986.

+In popular culture

 Books

 Peter R. de Vries wrote De ontvoering van Alfred Heineken (1987) from the point of view of Cor van Hout, based on interviews with Van Hout and Holleeder in 1986, during their hotel arrest in France.
 Van Hout and Holleeder asked that the book not be published until after their trial.
 In following issues, De Vries added several extra chapters about later events.

 During the kidnapping and the aftermath, the Dutch magazine Panorama followed the events with several reports and pictures.
 In 2010, these reports were bundled and published in the book De Heineken Ontvoering, by journalist Nick Kivits and kidnapping expert Sjerp Jaarsma.

 Movies

 On 27 October 2011, the film De Heineken Ontvoering by Maarten Treurniet had its premiere.
 It was written by Maarten Treurniet and Kees van Beijnum.
 It stars Rutger Hauer as Freddy Heineken, Reinout Scholten van Aschat as Rem Hubrechts, Gijs Naber as Cor van Hout, Teun Kuilboer as Frans Meijer, and Korneel Evers as Jan Boellaard.
 Kidnapper Willem Holleeder filed a preliminary injunction requesting that the film be forbidden.
 Jan Boellaard, Frans Meijer and Martin Erkamps also demanded that IDTV should not show the film, as it would not be accurate enough.
 The injunction and requests were unsuccessful.

 The film Kidnapping Freddy Heineken (U.S. title Kidnapping Mr. Heineken) by Daniel Alfredson premiered in the Netherlands on 8 January 2015.
 It is written by William Brookfield, based on the 1987 book by de Vries.
 It stars Anthony Hopkins as Freddy Heineken, Sam Worthington as Willem Holleeder, Jim Sturgess as Cor van Hout, Ryan Kwanten as Jan Boellaard, and Mark van Eeuwen as Frans Meijer.

+A 31-minute video about the event, The Most Genius Kidnapping in History, was posted on YouTube in November 2024.